A Cinderella Story: Christmas Wish

-A Cinderella Story: Christmas Wish is a 2019 American teen comedy musical film written and directed by Michelle Johnston and starring Laura Marano and Gregg Sulkin.
-It is the fifth installment of the A Cinderella Story film series.
+A Cinderella Story: Christmas Wish is a 2019 American musical teen comedy written and directed by Michelle Johnston and starring Laura Marano and Gregg Sulkin.
+It is the fifth installment of A Cinderella Story film series.
 The film was released digitally on October 15, 2019, and DVD on October 29, 2019.
 Its stand-alone sequel, A Cinderella Story: Starstruck, was released in 2021.

 Plot

 Katherine "Kat" Decker is a seventeen-year-old girl who dreams of becoming a famous singer-songwriter.
 However, after the death of her father, Jason, Kat is left in the custody of her cruel and snobbish stepmother, Deirdre, and her two equally cruel and snobby stepsisters, Joy and Grace.
 They work her to the bone as a servant, have full control of her inheritance, and take a big percentage of her wages from work (theoretically to pay for her disabled dog, Bruno's, food and care).
 Kat's goal is to make enough money to move out of her home and pursue her dreams.

-Kat works at "Santa Land", a Christmas entertainment park, as a singer and song-writer along with her best friend, Isla, under the eye of their strict boss, Mr. Mujiza.
+Kat works at "Santa Land", a Christmas entertainment park, as a singer and songwriter along with her best friend, Isla, under the eye of their strict boss, Mr. Mujiza.
 There they meet a teenage boy who is the new Santa.
 Unknown to them he is really Dominic "Nick" Wintergarden, son of billionaire, Terrence Wintergarden.
 After Nick sees Kat perform, he is smitten by her.
 Later he confides that he manages a few bands but has never told his dad about this.

 Deirdre wants to go to a charity event Terrence is hosting, but she doesn't have a way to get in.
 Then through Grace's mumbling, she realises that Terrence was Kat's late father's best friend.
 They devise a plan to gain invitations for the charity event as Deirdre being the widow of the late Jason Decker.
 However, a letter from Terrence requests the presence of Deirdre and Katherine Decker, so Joy will be impersonating Kat to make the scam work in their favor while leaving the real Kat at home.

 As Christmas Eve nears, Nick and Kat become attracted to one another.
 Nick then gives Kat an invitation to the Wintergarden charity event, much to Kat's surprise and bewilderment, and she accepts the invitation.
 The next day, Nick reveals his true identity to Kat, and tries to encourage her to do the same but she doesn't.
 Kat, while reluctant to go to the event with Dominic, is persuaded by Isla to do so when she gives her a green dress they saw at an expensive boutique store which Isla has handsewn herself.